20 Common Triggers of Hip Pain in Women

 Key Components of Physical Therapy for Hip Pain:

-1️⃣ Initial Assessment – A licensed physical therapist will evaluate the specific cause of hip pain and design a customized treatment plan.
+1️⃣ Initial Assessment – A licensed physical therapist will check to find the exact reason for your hip pain.
+He will then make a treatment plan just for you.

-3️⃣ Strengthening Exercises – Targeted workouts focus on:
+3️⃣ Strengthening Exercises – These workouts help to focus on:

-• Hip flexors and abductors – Improve movement efficiency
+• Hip flexors and abductors – Make how you move better

-• Core muscles – Reduce stress on the hip joint
+• Core muscles – Take pressure off the hip joint

 Alternative Therapies and Pain Management